-While Manchester United were preparing to take on Bayern Munich in a Champions League quarter-final in 2001, one fan was getting ready for an even bigger challenge.
+While Manchester United were preparing to face Bayern Munich in a Champions League quarter-final in April 2001, one fan was getting ready for an even greater challenge.

 Two years earlier lifelong United fan Karl Power had began hatching an audacious prank alongside a group of friends in a Manchester pub.

 Simple pitch invasions had been done before, and would be done again, so they had to do something unique to make them stand out.